peter-winter/ctpg/readme.md

 **create**

-Use when a functor needs to return a defalt value of a given type:
+Use when a functor needs to return a default value of a given type:

 ```c++